AzkadwptrA/Azka_2702357926_B4CC_WADS_Week1/README.md

 - Services interact via APIs, facilitating standardized information exchange and integration.
 - Different technologies can be used for each service, enabling teams to select the best tools for their needs.
 - Microservices can be updated independently, reducing risks during changes and enhancing system resilience.

+# Real-World Example of Microservices

+Below are the microservices involved in Amazon E-commerce Application:

+- User Service: Handles user accounts and preferences, making sure each person has a personalized experience.
+- Search Service: Helps users find products quickly by organizing and indexing product information.
+- Catalog Service: Manages the product listings, ensuring all details are accurate and easy to access.
+- Cart Service: Lets users add, remove, or change items in their shopping cart before checking out.
+- Wishlist Service: Allows users to save items for later, helping them keep track of products they want.
+- Order Taking Service: Processes customer orders, checking availability and validating details.
+- Order Processing Service: Oversees the entire fulfillment process, working with inventory and shipping to get orders delivered.
+- Payment Service: Manages secure transactions and keeps track of payment details.
+- Logistics Service: Coordinates everything related to delivery, including shipping costs and tracking.
+- Warehouse Service: Keeps an eye on inventory levels and helps with restocking when needed.
+- Notification Service: Sends updates to users about their orders and any special offers.
+- Recommendation Service: Suggests products to users based on their browsing and purchase history